 Rotate User AWS Credentials

 We will make terraform destroy the compromised credentials, and then recreate them.
-For this example, we will use the case where an AWS credential for an ECR in a namespace was exposed.
+For this example, we will use the case where an IAM user access key and secret in a namespace was exposed.

 Please amend the code snippets below to match your actual circumstance.